Jacksons69/SpeedyQuizz/README.md

 - **"Skip"** : you can skip the question and earn points as if you answered right
 - **"Revival"**: if you are wrong, you revive and start again at the beginning of the step
 - **50/50** : only usable in the 2nd step, it deletes 2 bad answers
-- **Timer+** : it adds somes seconds to your timer
+- **Timer+** : it adds a few seconds to your timer

-So, I think you understood it : this game is a mix between quickness and strategy.
+So I think you got it: this game is a mix between speed, risk taking and strategy

-For the moment, this project isn't online.
-Its main goal is to our skills in web developement.
+For the moment, the project isn't online.
+Its main goal is to show our skills in web developement.